oroinc/documentation/user_guide/intro_users_and_benefits.rst

 Marketing associates are responsible for growing a business's customer base.
 This is sometimes done through email marketing, customer segmentation, and campaign analysis.
 OroCRM facilitates all of these actions and more by providing:

-- Segmentation on a specific set of customers by nearly any field  in OroCRM
+- Segmentation of a specific set of customers according to nearly any field in OroCRM

-- Ability to create dynamic targeted marketing lists specific to customer segments
+- Ability to create dynamic targeted marketing lists that are specific to customer segments

-- Ability to send personalized emails using customer data with customizable templates from within OroCRM
+- Ability to send personalized emails using customer data and customizable templates from within OroCRM

-- Automatic synchronization of dynamic marketing lists with 3rd party email marketing platforms such as Mailchimp or Dotmailer to ensure your contact list is always up to date
+- Automatic synchronization of dynamic marketing lists with 3rd-party email marketing platforms, such as Mailchimp or Dotmailer, in order to ensure that your contact list is always up to date

 - Tracking of online and offline marketing campaign results in order to study their outcome and effectiveness